-In that issue is where I encountered their “Your Story” contest.
+That’s where I encountered the “Your Story” contest.
 Flash fiction under 650 words based on a preselected photo prompt.
 The winner that month wrote a story that resonated with me, and I told myself I’d win one of those things some day.

-I actually told myself, “Your writing sucks compared to this.”
+I’m lying.
+What I actually told myself was “Your writing is absolute trash compared to this.”

 But the origins don’t matter.
 It doesn’t change this: